NeoMedSys/mrsal/README.md

 # if you want to use SSL for external listening then set it to True
 SSL = False
 port = 5671 if SSL else 5672
-host = 'mydomain.com' if ssl else 'localhost'
+host = 'mydomain.com' if SSL else 'localhost'

 mrsal = Mrsal(
     host=host,